 By air: Shanghai is served by two airports, Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA).
 Most flights from international destinations arrive via PVG although some that are routed through other Chinese cities may arrive at Hongqiao.
 The major airlines flying into Shanghai include Air China, China Eastern Airlines, and China Southern Airlines.

 By train: As one of the most important economic hubs in China, Shanghai is a keystone in the country’s high-speed rail system.
 The shortest travel times to Shanghai from other Chinese destinations include Beijing (4h28m), Guangzhou (6h51m), Hangzhou (45m), Suzhou (22m), and X’ian (5h56m).
+Travelling by train is also the easiest way to tackle some of the best day trips from Shanghai.

 By metro: With the fantastic metro system, getting around Shanghai is an absolute cinch.
 Most of the top tourist sites are located within a quick walking distance of a major metro stations.
 To make your journeys as easy as possible, I’d recommend getting a reloadable Shanghai Public Transportation Card.